 I had every intention of rewording the following paragraph, but there is just no way to say it better.
 It is perfect.
 So, I am quoting Elliott Lemenager from Microsoft Tag.
 Wow, holy QR Codes.

 Get ready to have your mind blown with QR Code mania.
 Russia’s futuristic, QR code pavilion at this year’s Venice Architecture Biennale, is a sight to behold.
 With every nook and cranny covered with giant qr codes, visitors can scan the QR Codes to explore plans and models for Skolkovo, a Russian city dedicated to science and technology that’s currently under development.
-This is one of the coolest displays of QR Codes I have ever seen but I’ll stop talking and let the images show you what it’s like.”
+Read the whole post

 I found this article with pictures at Mail One.
 Amazing!
 I love it and wanted to share it.